Hemant Soren: Pathalgadi movement against tribal land law amendments

-In March 2018, Hemant Soren met Telangana Chief Minister K. Chandrasekhar Rao regarding a possible non-Congress and non-BJP front should be formed in the country.
+In March 2018, Hemant Soren met then Telangana Chief Minister K. Chandrasekhar Rao regarding a possible non-Congress and non-BJP front should be formed in the country.
 However, he also attended a dinner hosted by UPA Chaiperson Sonia Gandhi where the agenda was to discuss a broader front against the Bharatiya Janata Party (BJP) led National Democratic Alliance (NDA) ahead of the 2019 general elections.

 He supports the call for banning liquor in Jharkhand on the footsteps of Bihar.
 In response to the entry of liquor retail outlets in the state, he said "Now government will open liquor outlets in villages, which will ultimately impact the lives of poor tribals in Jharkhand.
 I appeal to the rural residents of the state to not allow liquor outlets in their villages."
 He added women's organizations would have to come forward to launch a struggle against government's liquor campaign.

-Chief Minister (2019–present)
+Chief Minister (2019–2024), (2024–present)

-On 29 December 2019, following the victory of the JMM, INC, RJD coalition in 2019 Jharkhand Legislative Assembly election, Hemant Soren was sworn in as Chief Minister of Jharkhand alongside Congress leaders Alamgir Alam and Rameshwar Oraon, and lone RJD legislator Satyanand Bhokta.
+On 29 December 2019, following the victory of the JMM, INC, RJD coalition in 2019 Jharkhand Legislative Assembly election, Hemant Soren was sworn in as Chief Minister of Jharkhand alongside former Speaker of the Jharkhand assembly Congress leaders Alamgir Alam and Rameshwar Oraon, and lone RJD legislator Satyanand Bhokta.

 The Election Commission has sent its opinion to Jharkhand Governor Ramesh Bais on a plea seeking that Chief Minister Hemant Soren be disqualified as an MLA for violating electoral law by extending a mining lease to himself.

+On 31 January 2024, he was arrested by the Enforcement Directorate following allegations of a land scam.
+He handed over his resignation letter to the governor of Jharkhand, C. P. Radhakrishnan.
+He secured bail and was released from jail on 28 June 2024.
+Champai Soren resigned as the Chief Minister of Jharkhand on 3 July 2024 and Hemant Soran put forward the claim for forming government to Jharkhand Governor C. P. Radhakrishnan.
+He sworn-in as Chief Minister of Jharkhand on 4 July 2024.

+After 2024 Jharkhand Assembly Elections the JMM-led alliance won 56 seats where Jharkhand Mukti Morcha (JMM) leader Hemant Soren was unanimously elected as leader of the legislature party and he took oath as Chief Minister on 28 November 2024.

 Awards and honors

-Soren was awarded Champions of Change Award in 2019, for his exceptional work for Dumka and Barhait constituency in the state of Jharkhand.
+Soren was awarded Champions of Change Award in 2019, for his exceptional work for Dumka and Barhait constituency in Jharkhand.
 The award was conferred by Shri Pranab Mukherjee at Vigyan Bhavan New Delhi on 20 January 2020.

 Personal life

 Soren is married to Kalpana Soren and has two sons.
-He has an elder sister Anjali Soren and a younger brother Basant Soren.
+He had an elder brother late Durga Soren and has an elder sister Anjali Soren and a younger brother Basant Soren.
 He is an ardent follower of Birsa Munda, the nineteenth century tribal warrior, and takes inspiration from his courage and valour.
 His father Shibu Soren is the key founder of Jharkhand Mukti Morcha.

+Policy Stances and Advocacy

+Support for tribal rights and opposition to Direct Benefit Transfer (DBT) in PDS, Advocacy for a liquor ban in Jharkhand.